4.10.24 St Peter's Church is very pleased to announce that they have been given a

 3. Bible study groups all followed the Lent Course on the environment God Creation and Us.

-6. Our young people had a visit from Kids Against Plastic.
+6. Our young people had a visit from Kids Against Plastic and are helped to understand our responsibility to care for our environment.

 The Church Building